Animal Control & Licensing

 Our shelter offers animal control services to New Albany and Floyd County residents.
 If you have an animal control issue, please call 812-948-5355.
 To contact Animal Control by email, use firstname.lastname@example.org.

 Click here to view the New Albany City Ordinance: New Albany Animal Ordinance 2013

 Click here to view the Floyd County Ordinance: Floyd County Ordinance 2015

-If your animal is running loose and is brought into the shelter, there will be fees to reclaim your animal.
+If your animal is running loose and is brought into the shelter, you will need to have proof the animal is yours, such as a clear photo of the animal or vet records; a valid photo ID, such as a driver’s license or state-issued ID; and there will be fees to reclaim your animal.
 The sooner we can establish ownership and return your pet, the lower your fees will be.
 Identification tags, rabies tags, and microchips, can all speed up the process and enable your animal to be returned home as quickly as possible!
 ALWAYS check the shelter for a missing pet, dog, cat, chicken, livestock, ferret, birds, etc.